• Skip to main content

 The mills usually house high numbers of dogs in unsanitary and overcrowded conditions.
 Water and food, as well as healthcare, are typically lacking along with socialization.

-The average mill dogs never see basic grooming, exercise, toys, treats, and play time.
+The average mill dogs never see basic grooming, exercise, toys, treats, and playtime.
 They usually stay in wire cages that often injure their legs and paws.
 Often these cages will stack on top of one another in columns.

 Breeding dogs often spend their entire lives outdoors.
 Most face exposure to weather elements while crammed inside structures that are filthy as they never breathe outside fresh air or feel the sunlight.